Back to blog

 Join the Early Access Program

 To kick off the project, I’m excited to announce an early access program to build out this vision together with you, the Storybook community.
-The free program will run from Nov 6 to December 16.
+The program will run from Nov 6 to December 16.

 1. A dedicated Discord to get hands-on help from the Storybook maintainers